Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Convergence of MCTDH to exact ground state energy

-{\it Convergence of MCTDH to exact ground state energy.} In order to verify convergence of the ground state energy to the exact result, we performed extensive MCTDH calculations for a wide range of the number of orbitals, $M=2,\dots, 33$.
-In Fig.~\ref{fig_energy} we present the comparison between the exact and numerical values of the ground state energy for the interaction coupling $g = 1$.
+In order to verify convergence of the ground state energy to the exact result, we performed extensive MCTDH calculations for a wide range of the number of orbitals, $M=2,\dots, 33$.
+In Fig.~\ref{fig_energy}, we present the comparison between the exact and numerical values of the ground state energy for the interaction coupling $g = 1$.
 We conclude that the numerical value converges rapidly for a large number of orbitals.
 The relative error between the exact and converged numerical values becomes less than $3$\,\textperthousand~when $M>15$.
 We however also notice that upon further increase of $M$, the error does not decrease significantly further.
 Specifically, for $M=20$ the error is $2.48$\,\textperthousand, and for $M=33$ it is still $2.26$\,\textperthousand.
+From Fig. \ref{fig_energy} we see that for large $M$ the energy converges exponentially with a small relative error, corresponding to results of similar calculations that employed interaction rescaling, for a smaller number of orbitals, see Ref.~\cite{Ernst}.
 To illustrate the dependence of the convergence on $g$, the relative error for the energy, ${(E_{\rm MCTDH} - E_{\rm exact})}/{E_{\rm exact}}$, is shown in the inset of Fig.~\ref{fig_energy} for $M=2,\dots,12$ and $g=1, 3,$ and $10$.
+The bottom panel in Fig~\ref{fig_energy} shows the exponential fit of the relative error as a function of number of modes $M$ for intermediate ($g=1, 3$) and strong ($g = 10$) interaction strength, demonstrating that a similar behavior of the convergence is obtained for various $g$.
 The MCTDH calculations still converge reasonably well for sufficiently large $M$ to the exact energy.
 However, the computational cost (the $M$ needed for convergence) is, as expected, seen to increase for larger values of $g$.